When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 7. Skiing Trip

-There are many places to go to celebrate a 16th birthday.
-Turn your child’s birthday into a friend’s trip away skiing in the mountains!
-Book a night or two in a lodge.
-Between relaxing in the hot tub and drinking hot cocoa, the teens can hit the slopes together.
+If you want an experience rather than a party, turn the birthday into a weekend getaway in the mountains.
+Book a lodge for a night or two.
+Between relaxing in the hot tub and drinking hot cocoa, the teens can hit the slopes and bond over snow sports.

 8. Drive-In Movie Night